‘Vanderpump Rules’ Star Stassi Schroeder Goes Wedding Dress Shopping Without Former Bestie Kristen Doute

 “Not without Kristen,” said another.
 “You guys please fix this!
 You can’t go through this awesome and exciting time without her!
 You guys love each other!!!!”

-Schroeder and Doute have been the best of friends for years but for the last couple of months, they have barely been seen together at all.
-In fact, Doute was missing when Schroeder celebrated her engagement to Clark at Lisa Vanderpump’s home in Beverly Hills, California earlier this month and when Doute celebrated her T-shirt line at an event in Los Angeles, Schroeder was not present.
+Schroeder and Doute have been the best of friends for years, but for the last couple of months, they have barely been seen together at all.
+In fact, Doute was missing when Schroeder celebrated her engagement to Clark at Lisa Vanderpump’s home in Beverly Hills, California, earlier this month, and when Doute celebrated her T-shirt line at an event in Los Angeles, Schroeder was not present.

 She’s also been seen on a number of occasions with Cartwright.